Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Mesh

-A minority of vendors do offer a range of different colors, however, so it is possible to find some variation if you’re willing to look.
+A minority of vendors offer a range of colors, however, so it is possible to find some variation if you’re willing to look.
 The best thing about mesh is that it’s incredibly breathable.
 As such, it’s ideally suited to heavy daily usage.

 This is done as a cost-saving measure because mesh is relatively less expensive.
-It’s entirely possible though, to find great, high-end mesh chairs.
+It’s entirely possible, though, to find great, high-end mesh chairs.

 Fabric

-Fabric occupies the middle ground; the territory between leather and mesh.
+Fabric occupies the middle ground, the territory between leather and mesh.
 It’s more breathable than the former but less breathable than the latter.
-It’s also offered in a staggering array of colors and patterns, and in that regard, is the most aesthetically flexible of the three upholstery options.
+It’s also offered in a staggering array of colors and patterns and, in that regard, is the most aesthetically flexible of the three upholstery options.

 Viva Office Chair Types & Categories